AyrA/CommandoCheatTool/docs/Tips.md

 ### Chapter 3

-They track him to Alaska so you're sent there next.
+They track the traitor to Alaska so you're sent there next.
-Complete the game and your character is promised a medal.
+Complete the chaopter and the game ends.
+Your character is promised a medal.

 ## Names